Crotalus viridis nuntius: Geographic range

-Found in northeast Arizona (United States) at elevations of 1372–2134 m.
+This subspecies is found in northeast Arizona at elevations of 1372–2134 m.
 The type locality is listed as "Canyon Diablo, Coconino County, Arizona" (USA).

 Behavior

-These are generally nocturnal and secretive snakes, spending their days in rock crevices or other animal's burrows to avoid the desert heat, emerging in the early day to feed on rodents, birds, lizards, and sometimes frogs.
+These are generally nocturnal and secretive snakes, spending their days in rock crevices or other animals' burrows to avoid the desert heat, emerging in the early day to feed on rodents, birds, lizards, and sometimes frogs.

-While not typically aggressive, they will often coil up and rattle their tail if disturbed, striking only if harassed or handled.
-Their venom is primarily hemotoxic, causing swelling and necrosis, but many populations of C. viridis are known to have a potent neurotoxic effect as well, resulting in muscle paralysis and possibly respiratory failure.
-They are capable of delivering what is known as a "dry bite", in which no venom is injected at all, but a bite from any venomous snake should be considered serious, and immediate treatment sought.
+While not typically aggressive, the snake often coils up and rattles its tail if disturbed, striking only if harassed or handled.
+Its venom is primarily hemotoxic, causing swelling and necrosis, but many populations of C. viridis are known to have a potent neurotoxic effect, as well, resulting in muscle paralysis and possibly respiratory failure.
+It is capable of delivering what is known as a "dry bite", in which no venom is injected at all, but a bite from any venomous snake should be considered serious and immediate treatment sought.

 Reproduction

-These snakes are ovoviviparous, breeding in the spring and giving birth to small clutches of 4-6 young in the early fall.
-The young are colored almost identically to the adults, and are approximately 7.5 in in length.
-The young are typically more nervous than the adults, and will often strike repeatedly if harassed.
+These snakes are ovoviviparous, breeding in the spring and giving birth to small clutches of four to six young in the early fall.
+The young are colored almost identical to the adults and are about 7.5 in in length.
+The young are typically more nervous than the adults, and they often strike repeatedly if harassed.
 They reach maturity between two and three years of age.

 Captivity

-C. v. nuntius is not commonly kept in captivity.
-Due to its relatively small range it is not often collected from the wild.
+C. v. nuntius is not commonly kept in captivity, and due to its relatively small range, it is not often collected from the wild.
 Captive breeding is not unknown, but is not commonplace.
-It is well represented in zoos throughout the United States, but other subspecies of C. v. viridis is more often kept.
+It is well represented in zoos throughout the United States, but other subspecies of C. v. viridis are more often kept.